freequenzart/MMM-DayForecast/README.md

 # MMM-DayForecast
 This module for the MagicMirror show a tempature curve and the rain for the next X timestamps.
 Works with chart js and openweathermaps<br><br>
 This ist the first alpha version of this modul.
-No reload integrated now and some not so shiny code.
+Need to rework the code.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/freequenzart/MMM-DayForecast.git`.